polterguy/lizzie/README.md

-# Lizze, the world's smallest script language for the CLR
+# Lizzie, the world's smallest script language for the CLR

 Lizzie is a dynamic scripting language for .Net based upon a design pattern called _"Symbolic Delegates"_.
 This allows you to execute dynamically created